College Bound

 Information for School Counselors and Staff

-The College Bound Scholarship program provides ample resources and guidance for counselors and practitioners working with College Bound Students.
-In addition to the resources on this page, school and non-profit organization staff can order free promotional materials to assist students and their families.
+The College Bound program provides ample resources and guidance for counselors and practitioners working with College Bound students.
+In addition to the resources on this page, school and nonprofit organization staff can order free promotional materials to assist students and their families.

-School and non-profit organization staff can use the tools and resources below to inform students and their families about how to maintain eligibility, meet program requirements, and access the scholarship.
+School and nonprofit organization staff can use the tools and resources below to inform students and their families about how to maintain eligibility, meet program requirements, and access College Bound.
 Many resources are available in multiple languages.

 College Bound Online Portal for Staff